dominikkiese/MatsubaraFunctions.jl/README.md

 end
 ```

-and can be evaluated using either a `MatsubaraFrequency` or real valued number.
+and can be evaluated using either a `MatsubaraFrequency` or `Float64`.
 As long as the input argument is in bounds, this will return the corresponding linear index of the grid in the former case and the linear index of the closest frequency in the latter case

 ```julia
 T   = 1.0